Skip to main content

 Building the OS upgrade application implemented by Avassa

-1. Check out the git repository https://gitlab.com/avassa-public/os-upgrade or download the files mentioned below as needed.
+Start by checking out the git repository https://gitlab.com/avassa-public/os-upgrade or downloading the files mentioned below as needed.

 cat yaml/approle.yaml | supctl create strongbox authentication approles